wp-plugins/kt-tinymce-color-grid/readme.txt

 **Through WordPress' Plugin Search**

 1. Goto your WordPress and open *Plugins* > *Install*
-2. Search for *TinyMCE Extended Color Grid*
+2. Search for *TinyMCE Color Grid*
 3. Click install and activate the plugin
 4. Enjoy